dmitry-minchuk/automation-infrastructure/README.md

 * In `/etc/nginx/nginx.conf` set `sendfile off`
 * In `/etc/nginx/conf.d/default.comf` set valid path to your _index.html_

+## Installing Infrastructure - option #2
+* Install Ansible on your laptop
+* Clone this repository
+* Fill inventory.yaml file with valid values for your dedicated server
+* Check SERVER_IP:8088 for Jenkins

 ## DSL job configuration
 After all the containers are up and running we can create a SeedJob that will parse specified repositories and create jobs automatically.
 Job creation is based on existing .xml files.